indyplanets/appcenter-documentation/user-guide/app-permission-user-role.md

-The combination of app permission settings, job results privacy settings, and the role of the users logged in termines who can see the app, run the app, view app results, and edit and delete the app.
+The combination of app permission settings, job results privacy settings, and the role of the users logged in determines who can see the app, run the app, view app results, and edit and delete the app.

 ## App Permissions